prof-rossetti/intro-to-python/projects/freestyle/README.md

 The software should transform information inputs into information outputs for some practical purpose.

-### Interface Requirements

-The app should ideally have some sort of graphical user interface (GUI), whether it be a native desktop app (using packages like [`tkinter`](/notes/python/packages/tkinter.md), [`PySimpleGUI`](/notes/python/packages/pysimplegui.md), etc.), or a web-based interface (using a package like [`flask`](/notes/python/packages/flask.md)).

-### Delivery Requirements
+### Interface and Delivery Requirements

-The app should ideally be user-facing (i.e. deployed to a production server, as applicable), or should ideally integrate with other user-facing services.
+The app should ideally be user-facing (i.e. deployed to a production server, if applicable), or integrate with other third-party services.

+For example, instead of implementing a command-line interface (CLI), it would be nice to implement a graphical user interface (GUI), either as a native desktop app, or a web-based interface.
+Alternatively, you could send emails to users, solicit inputs via Google Forms, write data to Google Sheets, etc. The goal is to try to meet the users where they are.

 ## Groups